ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **priceBreakdownByIDImage**
 > any priceBreakdownByIDImage()

-Visualize a recipe's price breakdown.
+Visualize a recipe\'s price breakdown.

 ### Example